-A Saudi Aramco major product for the area is a 23km-long Flood Mitigation Channel.
+A major Saudi Aramco project for the area is the 23km-long Flood Mitigation Channel.
 The channel will play a vital role in protecting infrastructure and the community who live in the city.
 It is also home to Saudi Aramco’s Jizan oil refinery which processes 400,000 barrels of crude per day.

 When completed, it will be the world’s largest project to be constructed using glass fibre-reinforced polymer (GFRP) composite rebar as its concrete reinforcement.
 Mateenbar was selected by Saudi Aramco as the majority supplier of GFRP rebar to reinforce the concrete channel.

 Saudi Aramco, one of the largest companies in the world commenced its non-metallic initiative with a goal of reducing the annual cost of corrosion by 10%.
 Mandating the use of GFRP rebar is part of their non-metallic initiative, a positive step towards fighting corrosion and moving towards a more sustainable approach to infrastructure builds.

 The channel marks a significant turning point in the infrastructure sector.
 It is one of many large scale projects choosing GFRP rebar for its concrete reinforcement worldwide.

 The Jizan Flood Mitigation Channel is to date, the largest project worldwide to be using GFRP rebar as its concrete reinforcement throughout.